 Your submission into the competition is distributed to a large group of community professionals who act as judges.

-We strongly encourage any team with concerns regarding intellectual property such as patent or copyright potential to either contact their University’s intellectual property office (for University-developed discoveries) or competent legal counsel (for non-University related discoveries) before submitting their proposal into the competition.
+Before submitting proposals into the competition, we strongly encourage any team with concerns regarding intellectual property (patent, copyright potential, etc.) to either contact their university’s intellectual property office for university-developed discoveries or competent legal counsel for non-university related discoveries.

 The University of Washington, the Buerk Center for Entrepreneurship, the Foster School of Business, and the organizers of the competition are not responsible for any proprietary information and/or intellectual property included in a submitted business summary.